47degrees/fetchless/README.md

 A port of the Fetch library to Tagless Final style

 ## Key Differences
-* Encoded in tagless final style, instead of as a data structure
+* Encoded in tagless final style first, instead of as a data structure
 * No need for explicit support for logging, timing, rate-limiting, timeouts, etc. as those can use your base effect type.
 * Less runtime overhead due to being implemented in terms of existing effects, rather than as its own effect.
-* Orders of magnitude faster than original Fetch (identical DataSource/Fetch instances, benchmark not available yet)
+* Potentially orders of magnitude faster than original Fetch
-* Core code extremely small (~50loc), most code is actually just implicit syntax wrappers for collections & tuples.
+* Core code is very small, most code is actually just implicit syntax wrappers for collections & tuples.
 * No required type class dependencies to call fetching methods (after creating a `Fetch` instance)

 ## Motivation
-In Fetch 3.0.0, I made a decision after consulting with a couple other 47ers to remove the guarantee for implicit batching on `sequence`/`traverse` calls due to the behavior breaking from a Cats version upgrade.
+In Fetch 3.0.0, I made a decision to remove the guarantee for implicit batching on `sequence`/`traverse` calls due to the behavior breaking from a Cats version upgrade.
 It's entirely possible to fix this (and I've already submitted a PR) without breaking anything, but it seemed best at the time with what limited perspective I had that maybe we should instead introduce explicit batching syntax.
 In hindsight, I think this makes Fetch somewhat less useful and have considered the alternatives.